brycegit/brycegit.github.io/src/pages/developer-productivity-habits/index.md

 - Track your work in a place that is visible to everyone, and keep it up to date.
 - Review work with other project stakeholders frequently so you can incorporate their feedback early.
 - Be proactive about asking questions around your approach as well as your code.
+- Communicate potential trade-offs (something businesses rely heavily on developers for) and loop in stakeholders so they can help decide the best solution.

 ## Hibernating